abdellatif-laghjaj/abdellatif-laghjaj/README.md

 I've been learning to code for about 3 years, I started with c programming language I learned the basics, and then ni start learning about data structure in c++, then java, and then web
 * 🌍  I'm based in Morroco
 * ✉️  You can contact me at [abdelatiflaghjaj@gmail.com](mailto:abdelatiflaghjaj@gmail.com)
-* 🧠  I'm learning React Js
+* 🧠  I'm currently learning Flutter
 * 🤝  I'm open to collaborating on managment systems
 * ⚡  the best error message is the one that never shows up